 (ii) once removed, a ticket that may be entered in the second stage of the lottery.

+[Rule 7 amended: Gazette 7 Jan 2020 p.
+12.]

 8. Limited liability of Commission for void tickets

 The liability of the Commission, if any, for a void ticket is limited to substituting a valid ticket for the ticket which is void.